Behieril/Playwright-Task/README.md

 # Playwright-Task
 5 test cases on playwright
-There is my 5 test cases on playwright for task i have In 5-Test-Cases(Describe) is description of test cases In Allure report - allure report
+There is my 5 test cases on playwright for task i have In Test cases.xlsx is description of test cases